OrneyVortex/EduImpact/README.md

 - [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
 - The Web3 community for inspiration and support

----

-Built with ❤️ for the future of tech education
+Built with ❤️ for the future of tech education with Educhain